pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * server-ip4: a set of IPv4 addresses for nameservers
 * server-ip6: a set of IPv6 addresses for nameservers
-* server-name: the domain name of a nameserver
+* server-name: a set of domain names of nameservers of the given zone
-* include-name: the domain name of a zone that has more information about the nameservers
+* include-name: a set of domain names of a zone that have more information about the nameservers

 TODO: Add some introduction comparing how resolvers see legacy delegation (set of NS and A/AAAA records) and DELEG delegation (DELEG and DELEGI records with server-ip4 and server-ip6 keys)